KaShiekzmi/V-Desginers-Payment-Module-Project-with-React-Js-Firebase-Tailwind/README.md

 # V-Designers Payment Module

-The V-Designers Payment Module, a React component, simplifies checkout by securely handling payment details with built-in validation.
+The V-Designers Payment Module live on [link](https://v-designers-kashie.onrender.com/), a React component, simplifies checkout by securely handling payment details with built-in validation.
 Additionally, users can view transactions and generate downloadable e-statements in PDF format.

 ## Technologies